ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

    *  Generalised [[internal relation]] somewhat.

 * [[Jon Awbrey]]:
-   * Finds his time too intermittent this weekend to do more than potter about in the $n$-garden, but was pleased to discover how to write the old Pascal "set-equal-to" as "$\:\text{:=}\:$" in a math context.
+   * Finds his time too intermittent this weekend to do more than potter about in the $n$-garden, but was pleased to discover how to write the old Pascal "set-equal-to" as &ldquo;$\:\text{:=}\:$&rdquo; in a math context.
    * Replies to a query at [[relation theory]].

 *  [[Toby Bartels]]: